EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/5-DublinQuests.md

 ### First Contact
-As the party is walking on the streets of Dublin Evor hears a strange whistling that reminds him of home, as he searches for the origin of the whistling he catches the green eyes of a woman with short red hair that leaves him uncomfortable, she disappears into a crowd.
-Any attempt to find her will fail but if he searches for her will grant him the first clue, a joker card with "after dusk" written on it.
+As the party is walking on the streets of Dublin Evor hears a strange whistling that reminds him of home, as he searches for the origin of the whistling he catches the green eyes of a person that made him uncomfortable, the eyes then disappears into a crowd.
+Any attempt to find it will fail but the search will grant him the first clue, a joker card with "after dusk" written on it.

 The clue indicates him to go to the Twisted Jester tavern after dusk.

 ### Tavern of Temptation
+The Twisted Jester is a large tavern

 ___